 Also, some canned beans are pre-soaked — Eden Organics brand does a great job of this.

 Now that you’ve learned about the carbs in black beans and pinto beans, you might be thinking that all beans are off-limits.
 But that’s not necessarily true.
 Here’s how you can potentially fit these legumes into your low-carb lifestyle.

 Watch Your Portion Size

-While beans do tend to be carb-heavy, if you watch your portion size, you may be able to sneak a serving in here and there.
+While beans tend to be carb-heavy, if you watch your portion size, you may be able to sneak a partial serving here and there.

 White Kidney Beans

-One serving (about a half of a cup) of these beans contains a total of 110 calories, half a gram of fat, 13 grams of net carbs and 8 grams of protein[*].
+One serving (about a half cup) of white kidney beans contains a total of 110 calories, half a gram of fat, 13 grams of net carbs, and 8 grams of protein[*].

-One serving of lima beans (about a half of a cup) contains 108 calories with 7 grams of protein.
-There’s a total carb count of 20 grams, with 7 grams of fiber, leaving you with net carbs around 13 grams.
+One serving of lima beans (about half a cup) contains 108 calories with 7 grams of protein.
+There’s a total carb count of 20 grams and 7 grams of fiber, leaving you with net carbs around 13 grams[*].